niklasramo/dragdoll/docs/docs/base-sensor.md

 baseSensor.off('start', id);
 ```

-Removes a listener (based on listener or listener id) from a sensor event.
+Removes a listener (based on listener id) from a sensor event.

 ### cancel